 On September 27, 2006, California enacted AB 32, the Global Warming Solutions Act of 2006, which established the first statewide program in the United States to limit greenhouse gas, or GHG, emissions and impose penalties for non-compliance.
 Because landfill and collection operations emit GHGs, our operations in California are subject to regulations issued under AB 32.
 The California Air Resources Board, or CARB, has taken, and plans to take, various actions to implement AB 32, including the approval in December 2008 of an AB 32 Scoping Plan summarizing the main GHG-reduction strategies for California.
-CARB approved a landfill methane control measure, which became effective in June 2010, and approved in December 2010 a GHG cap-and-trade program, which is scheduled to take effect in 2012.
+CARB approved a landfill methane control measure, which became effective in June 2010, and this measure requires that certain uncontrolled landfills install gas collection and control systems and also sets operating standards for gas collection and control systems.
+In addition, CARB approved in December 2010 and revised in October 2011 regulations implementing a GHG cap-and-trade program, which is scheduled to begin imposing compliance obligations in 2013.

 State climate change laws could also affect our non-California operations.
-For example, the Western Climate Initiative, which currently includes seven states and four Canadian provinces, has developed GHG reduction strategies, among them a GHG cap-and-trade program.
+For example, the Western Climate Initiative, which once included seven states and four Canadian provinces, has developed GHG reduction strategies, among them a GHG cap-and-trade program.

-The EPA's regulations under the Clean Air Act, or CAA, may also impact our operations.
+The EPA's regulation of GHG emissions under its CAA authority may also impact our operations.
 In 2009, the EPA made an endangerment finding allowing GHGs to be regulated under the CAA.
 The CAA requires stationary sources of air pollution to obtain New Source Review, or NSR, permits prior to construction and, in some cases, Title V operating permits.
 Pursuant to the EPA's rulemakings and interpretations, certain Title V and NSR Prevention of Significant Deterioration, or PSD, permits issued on or after January 2, 2011, must address GHG emissions.
-As a result, new or modified landfills may be required to install Best Available

-Control Technology to limit GHG emissions.
+As a result, new or modified landfills may be required to install Best Available Control Technology to limit GHG emissions.
 The EPA may in the future promulgate CAA New Source Performance Standards applicable to landfills.
+The EPA's Mandatory Greenhouse Gas Reporting Rule sets monitoring, recordkeeping, and reporting requirements applicable to certain landfills and other entities.